paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title:
 type: review
 rating: 5
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+Sam covered the bar with the rubber membrane just in time before the bad weather came.
+He worked very quick and the finish was to a very high standard.
+I would highly recommend and have done a few time.